Resilient

 No. We don't think AI will replace Music Therapists, but we do expect the tools of the job to keep evolving.

-Demand looks steady, if not spectacular.
-Employment in this field is projected to grow 3% from 2024 to 2034, with roughly 1,300 job openings expected each year, driven by aging populations and growing mental health awareness [2].
-The International Labour Organization also places interpersonal care roles in a low-exposure zone where AI augments workers rather than replaces them [3].
-The Global Music Therapy Survey found that in-person delivery still dominates, even as digital tools expand access [1].
+Demand looks steady but not explosive.
+Employment in this field is projected to grow 3% from 2024 to 2034, producing roughly 1,300 job openings per year, driven by aging populations and growing mental health awareness [2].
+The International Labour Organization also places interpersonal care roles in a low-exposure zone where AI augments rather than displaces workers [3].

 Reveal More